Meet the Leadership

 Leisa Herrera, Th.D., Ed.D.

-Dr. Herrera is the SoulDeevas' Director of Arts & Education and also serves as the Head Coach for the Step Team.
+Dr. Herrera is the SoulDeevas' President.
 An ordained minister for more than twenty years, Dr. Herrera has served in many leadership capacities in the community for almost thirty years, most notably as the Executive Director for the 1City Youth Project, a non-profit organization that provided free sports, arts and recreational programs for more than 3,000 young people in its twenty-year history.
 She also leads Nu Sigma Theta, an international fraternal organization that encompasses more than 175 members in 26 states and six countries and is member of World Changers Church.
 As a tribute to her recently deceased husband Luis, she launched SoulPhamm Inc., in June 2021, which now includes all of the SoulDeevas' and SoulGentz' sports and arts programs.